-5. INTERNATIONAL COOPERATION OF CZECH REPUBLIC IN RESEARCH AND DEVELOPMENT IN THE CONTEXT OF EU TOOLS
+5. INTERNATIONAL COOPERATION OF THE CZECH REPUBLIC IN RESEARCH AND DEVELOPMENT IN THE CONTEXT OF EU TOOLS

-The fundamental instruments used by the EU for funding research, development and innovation on the European level are framework programmes.
+The fundamental tools used by the EU for funding research, development and innovation on the European level are framework programmes.
 The approved budget of Horizon 2020 (H2020) for 2014-2020 Horizon 2020 (H2020) is EUR 77.028 billion and the budget of EUROATOM is EUR 1.603 billion.
+For coming years, FP9 Horizon Europe is approved (HEU) with a budget of EUR 95 billion.